How to Create Consistent Characters in Stable Diffusion (2026 Complete Guide)

 Suggested FAQs

 Q: What is the best method for character consistency if I don't have a high-end GPU?
-A: IP-Adapter FaceID via ComfyUI is the most efficient choice as it requires no training and uses less VRAM than running a full LoRA training cycle.
+A: IP-Adapter FaceID via ComfyUI is the most efficient choice, as it requires no training and uses less VRAM than running a full LoRA training cycle.

 Q: How many images do I really need for a LoRA?
 A: While you can start with 10, a dataset of 20-30 high-quality, diverse images (varied angles, lighting, and backgrounds) is the industry standard for professional results.